Objectives of the group

 For more information on different PSE strategies and modalities, and how these related to other approaches for working with and through the private sector, you can view the working group’s operational framework here (working document).

-The Group has just been formed.
-Previous research on the theme produced by the DCED in line with member interest includes the following publications:
+This section lists publications by the group as well as previous research on the theme produced by the DCED in line with member interest:

 - How donors can support strategic private sector engagement.
 Programming innovations and organizational change – including insights from interviews with donor agencies as well as large international NGOs.